The Children of William Baker & Hester Ponting.

 - Millicent Sarah Timothy.
 Born 29 May 1897 in Peterstone

-By 1901 the family were living at Millditch, Peterstone, Monmouth where Charles was a farm labourer and son Melvin was a cattleman.
+In 1901 the family were living at Millditch, Peterstone, Monmouth where Charles was a farm labourer and son Melvin, now aged 19 was a "cattleman".

 By 1911 Sarah had been widowed.
 The family were living at Pencaer Eglwys.
 Her eldest sons Thomas and William were both coal miners.